Dragon Ball Z: Budokai 3: Reception

-The game was given much higher reviews than its predecessors Dragon Ball Z: Budokai and Dragon Ball Z: Budokai 2.
-This was often due to how critics felt that the game did more to improve its gameplay rather than just its graphics and presentation.
-It was given an 8.0/10 by IGN and 8.2/10 by GameSpot.
-GameTrailers gave it a 9.1/10.
-Its fighting and graphics have also been praised, with IGN stating that Budokai 3 was "One of the few instances of cel-shading done right, Budokai 3 also offers a healthy amount of special effects and pyrotechnics and they all look great.".
+The game received a positive reception, higher than its predecessors Dragon Ball Z: Budokai and Dragon Ball Z: Budokai 2.
+IGN rated the game at a score of 8.0/10, stating that it was "One of the few instances of cel-shading done right, Budokai 3 also offers a healthy amount of special effects and pyrotechnics and they all look great.".
+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Budokai 3 for "Fighting Game of the Year".